2026 industry reference

 Where do these numbers come from?

 The headline market size is from IBISWorld's 2024 US Dental Services Industry Report.
 Dentist counts come from the ADA Health Policy Institute.
 Employment figures are from BLS Occupational Employment Statistics.
 DSO share is from Levin Group and ADA HPI tracking.
-Practice counts are from Census County Business Patterns plus IBISWorld establishment data.
+The practice count is Orbital's own map of 161,817 active US dental practices, the same verified count behind our dental directory.

 How current is this data?